Access4all/adg/pages/knowledge/colours-and-contrast/how-to-examine/README.md

 ### Colour profiles

-Also be aware that sometimes a colour that is displayed on screen may slightly differ from its definition in the code.
+Colour that is displayed on screen may slightly differ from its definition in the code.
 This is due to the various colour profiles that are used by monitors, operating systems and browsers.

 So if you are using colour pickers, the picked colour may differ from its true definition.